silviagians/PyBOX-Web/README.md

-# PyBOX-Web: Polydisperse gravity current Box Model
+# PyBOX-Web: Box model for polydisperse, particle-laden gravity currents

 This repository contains a modified version of the PyBOX 1.0 software.
 This adaptation is designed to function as a web-integrated application, featuring automated Digital Elevation Model (DEM) retrieval.